shirazim/Cradlepoint-SpeedTesting/README.md

 Update 5/22/23-
 I migrated away from this process and now use a speed testing SDK that was provided by cradlepoint.
 The SDK is a much better solution for running these speed tests.

+Update 8/12/2023-
+The Speed Test SDK broke after we upgraded our Cradlepoints to the latest NCOS.
+Was unable to find a fix for it so I re-wrote this script and am using the API to run speed tests again